dphilipson/transducist/README.md

     });
 }
 ```
-All of this libary's transformation methods are implemented internally with
+All of this library's transformation methods are implemented internally with
 calls to `.compose()`.

 ### Using custom reductions